Last fact-checked: 20 February 2020

 Dentists in Mexico use local anesthetic as the standard method of pain relief.
 If you require sedation dentistry, this can be arranged by a lot of our dentists, but it will need to be booked in advance.
 The services of an anesthesiologist will need to be procured, and this will generally cost an additional $400.

-As with most Mexican towns and cities, a number of festivals that take place throughout the year, which always make a trip anywhere that little bit more special.
+As with most Mexican towns and cities, a number of festivals take place throughout the year, which always make a trip anywhere that little bit more special.
 Matamoras and Brownsville in Texas commemorate Mexican and US heritage with the two-nation fiestas – Charro Days and the Sombrero Festival – celebrated each February.
 In April, the Festival del Mar takes places in Playa Bagdad (Bagdad Beach) which is around half an hour’s drive east of Matamoras.

 Bagdad Beach, also known as Lauro Villar Beach, hosts a number of events throughout the year, including fishing tournaments and concerts.
 It is popular throughout the year with activities including fishing, water sports such as jet-ski and surfing as well as on-land activities, such as All Terrain Vehicles.
 There are also several restaurants.
 One of Matamoras’s best-kept secrets is the El Saucito sports club, which boasts an 18 hole tropical golf course with wide greens and spacious fairways.